watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 In this task, you will use Azure DevOps to automate the process for deploying the web image to the AKS cluster.
 You will update the DevOps Pipeline and configure a deployment stage so that when new images are pushed to the ACR, the pipeline deploys the image to the AKS cluster.

-1. Login to your Azure DevOps account, access the `fabmedical` project you created earlier, then select "Pipelines".
+1. Login to your Azure DevOps account, access the `fabmedical` project you created earlier, then select **Pipelines**.

 2. From the pipelines list, select the `content-web` pipeline and select `Edit.`